Armie Hammer Allegedly Raped & “Committed Other Acts of Violence” Against A Woman

 Allred said that Effie has provided evidence — including messages and photos — of Hammer's alleged sexual abuse to Los Angeles law enforcement, and they have reportedly initiated an investigation.
 As to whether Effie is filing charges, Allred said that it is "for law enforcement and the prosecutor to decide if there is sufficient evidence."

-Hammer's attorney went on to claim in the statement that Effie and Hammer's many text messages "undermines and refutes her outrageous allegations."
+Hammer's attorney went on to claim in the statement that Effie and Hammer's "hundreds" of text messages "undermines and refutes her outrageous allegations."

 "As recently as July 18, 2020, [Effie] sent graphic texts to Mr. Hammer telling him what she wanted him to do to her," Brettler wrote.
 "Mr. Hammer responded making it clear that he did not want to maintain that type of relationship with her."